MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 For teams that previously released infrequently, this is usually a manual process owned by a single person.

-When you automate the build it means that instead of someone manually going through the steps to create a build, it is done automatically by a script file.
+When you automate the build it means that instead of someone manually going through the steps to create a build pack, it is done automatically by a script file.
 Democratizing the build means anyone in the team should be able to trigger this process - even the non-technical people.

 How do you know if your build is automated?
 A good way to gauge is to ask a team to generate a build - if it takes them more than a minute or two, it is not automated enough.